Our Teaching Methodology

 College Credit

-The Defense Critical Language and Culture Program understands that US military personnel often face significant obstacles in acquiring academic degrees due to frequent deployments and changes in duty location.
+The Defense Critical Language and Culture Program understands that our students often face significant obstacles in acquiring academic degrees due to frequent deployments and changes in duty locations.
 Consequently, we offer college credit from the University of Montana for most of our language and culture course offerings.
-For those interested in pursuing their degree we offer academic advisors who can assist the student with selecting the appropriate courses and selecting the best strategies to achieve academic success.
-Academic achievement is as important to us as it should be for our students, and we will work hard to ensure that our students maximize their potential to reach career and academic objectives.
+For those interested in pursuing their degree, we offer academic advisors who can assist the student with selecting the appropriate courses and selecting the best strategies to achieve academic success.
+Academic achievement is as important to us as it should be for our students, and we will work hard to ensure that our students maximize their potential to reach their career and academic objectives.

 Additional Resources